 Swindon Youth Mentoring

-Our Youth Mentoring programme works with young people from age 13 to 19.
-For our programme working with younger children (age 9-12), please see our Memory Makers programme.
+This part of our Project works with older children and young people .
+For our programme working with younger children, please see our Memory Makers programme.

 Why Does Swindon Need a Youth Mentoring Scheme?